-The Agenda feature - or "Calendar" in Communities - is one of the most-used aspects of any type of event.
-Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature empowers attendees to know exactly where to be and when they need to be there.
-For virtual and hybrid events, the Agenda becomes the way remote attendees navigate the event's live streams. 🗺️
+The Agenda feature (or "Calendar" in Communities) is one of the most-used aspects of most Event Apps.
+Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature tells attendees exactly where to be and when they need to be there.
+For virtual and hybrid events, the Agenda often becomes the way remote attendees navigate the event's live streams. 🗺️

 Add the Agenda feature

 In the modal that appears, you can edit the following:

-Feature Name - The label the attendees see when navigating your event.
+Feature Name - The label attendees see in your Event App.

 Icon - Select one of 300,000+ icons, or upload your own custom icon.

 Visible To - Restrict the feature's visibility to only certain Groups.
 Anyone not assigned to the Groups you select won't see the session.

-Advanced Settings - These settings are all checked by default and relate to attendees' personal agendas.
+Advanced Settings - These settings relate to attendees' personal agendas.

-Show participants list - This lets attendees see everyone who has added a session to their personal agenda.
+Show participants list - This lets attendees see everyone who's added a session to their personal agenda.
 Unchecking this box hides the count, and attendees can't see who else added the session.

 Show viewer count - This lets attendees see how many people are viewing an Agenda session's live stream.